rtxsc/jslauncher/README.md

 # Run jslauncher at boot (background)

 This will run your Python script every time the Raspberry Pi reboots.
-If you want your command to be run in the background while the Raspberry Pi continues starting up, add a space and & at the end of the line, like this:
+If you want your command to be run in the background while the Raspberry Pi continues starting up, add a space and `&` at the end of the line, like this:

 ```
-@reboot python /home/pi/myscript.py &
+@reboot python /home/pi/jslauncher/jslauncher.py &
 ```
+# Things to note

+- The button mapping might need to be changed if you're using a different type of controller (not similar to the one used in this demo)